-Champoeg has a rich history.
-What has now become a ghost town, used to be a hub of activity in the 1800’s, and was where the local farmers and natives held the first vote to establish the Oregon government by a slim margin.
-Throughout the park you can find remnants of times past, including a fully restored 1852 house, monuments, museums, and a fully operational store that was founded in 1853 (considered the oldest operating store in Oregon).
+What has now become a ghost town, the area used to be a hub of activity in the 1800s.
+It was where the local farmers and natives held the first vote to establish the Oregon government.

-The State park is also situated 7 miles north of the quaint town of Aurora, which was established in 1856, and is now a national historic district.
-Like Champoeg, it is also full of old (but restored) houses and buildings built in the 1800’s.
+The State Park is situated 7 miles north of the quaint town of Aurora.
+Established in 1856, Aurora is now a national historic district.
+And much like Champoeg, it is full of old (but restored) houses and buildings built in the 1800s.

-For those of you who aren’t interested in learning about the history of either Champoeg or Aurora, you will be happy to know that about 10 minutes down the road in Woodburn there is an outlet mall full of big brand names, including Calvin Klein, Nine West, and Tommy Hilfiger – to name a few.
+For those of you who aren’t interested in learning about the history of either Champoeg or Aurora, you will be happy to know that there is premium shopping nearby!
+About 10 minutes down the road in Woodburn, there is an outlet mall full of big brand names, including Calvin Klein, Nine West, and Tommy Hilfiger – to name a few.

 General Campground Information for Champoeg State Park

 - Approximately eight full-hookup sites

 - More than 67 electric sites with water

 - Yurts (three that are pet-friendly)

 - RV group camping loop with a meeting hall

 - RV dump station